 - Enrolments for this paper require departmental permission.
 View more information about departmental permission.

 - Paper Structure

-The paper runs in two parallel parts.
-A lecture series will provide the skills in research design, methods, analysis and communicating results.
-The workshop series runs alongside the lectures to allow you to put lecture learning to work in relation to group research projects.
+The paper consists of lectures and workshops.
+Short introduction lectures will introduce geographical concepts and provide the skills in research design, methods, analysis and communicating results.
+Workshops allow you to put lecture learning to work in relation to group research projects.

 The course is 100% internally assessed.

 Two 2-hour workshops per week.
 At the beginning of the semester, the workshops will consists of lectures and short discussion activities.
 Later in the semester we move to a combination of short lectures/workshop style sessions for all classes (only a 1-hour clash per week for the workshops will be approved).
 Independent group meetings - as scheduled.
 There are two half-day field trips early in the semester to allow you to explore the key geographical concepts in relation to specific places.